AleksHuc/CPNS-Labs/docs/en/lab11/lab11.md

 	mv output.dat /var/www/html/

 Now we add rules for storing the transferred amount of data and enable packet dropping when the selected limit is exceeded.
+This rule can be achieved by using a counter that counts the number of packets and bytes transferred and a quota in bytes (`bytes`, `kbytes`, `mbytes`) that represents the threshold for triggering (`over` and `until`).

 	nft add table filter
 	nft add counter filter http-traffic